-Now I’ve interviewed Robert three times on this podcast and while I don’t agree with many of his views on Real Estate, and I definitely don’t agree with his views that we’re heading forth an economic Armageddon, I respect the lessons I learned from him many years ago on personal finance.
+Now I’ve interviewed Robert three times on the Michael Yardney Podcast and while I don’t agree with many of his views on Real Estate, and I definitely don’t agree with his views that we’re heading forth an economic Armageddon, I respect the lessons I learned from him many years ago regarding personal finance.

-They learn poor habits from their parents and those around them as they grow up and then when they go to school the education system teaches them how to work for money but doesn’t teach them how to make money.
+They learn poor habits from their parents and those around them as they grow up and then when they go to school the education system teaches them how to work for money but don’t teach them how to make money for themselves.

 In his book, he says the fundamental trouble with working for money is that a job is a short-term solution to a long-term problem.